-A few drops of your favorite essential oil.
+- A few drops of your favorite essential oil.
 I used Rocky Mountain Oils Citrus Passion.
 Perfect!

 What you do:

-Place coconut oil (doesn’t have to be melted) and Vitamin E oil in the mixer with the whisk attachment and whip for 6 or 7 minutes until it is light an fluffy.
+- Place coconut oil (doesn’t have to be melted) and Vitamin E oil in the mixer with the whisk attachment and whip for 6 or 7 minutes until it’s light an fluffy.

 And it really does feel luxurious.

 I’ve seen recipes for whipped body butter that use half coconut oil and half Shea butter.
 I might try that someday for fun, but as far as I’m concerned, I have found my moisturizer!
 I’m no longer plagued with the winter dry skin itch.
 I’m not sure if it’s the addition of air with whipping or the addition of the Vitamin E that does the trick, but I like it!

 I do love the oils.
 I use them for everything.
 Even cooking.

 Check out my other essential oil posts here.

 Please note that not all essential oils are created equal.